Modeso/ModesoActionOverlay-Android/README.md

 ## Credits

-ModesoActionOverlay-Android is owned and maintained by [Modeso](http://modeso.ch).
+ModesoActionOverlay-Android is owned and maintained by [Modeso](http://modeso.ch) Using [Anton Aheichanka](https://dribbble.com/madebyanton)'s [design](https://dribbble.com/shots/1977070-Profile-Screen-Animation).
 You can follow them on Twitter at [@modeso_ch](https://twitter.com/modeso_ch) for project updates and releases.

 ## License